-Heba El Deghaidy, Chair of the Department of International and Comparative Education, discusses the educational studies minor at AUC.
+Heba El Deghaidy, Chair of the Department of Educational Studies, discusses the educational studies minor at AUC.

 Patrick Hassan, Assistant Professor in the Department of Philosophy, explains the study of this field as a fundamental inquiry into reality and the experience humans have of that reality.

 Sophie Haspeslagh, Assistant Professor in the Department of Political Science, explains how the study of Politics helps students make sense of the world they live in.

 Yasmine Saleh, Associate Professor of Practice in the Department of Psychology, tells us why a Psychology major is a good choice for those seeking to increase their understanding of human behavior.

 Manuel Schwab, Assistant Professor in the Department of Sociology, Egyptology and Anthropology, discusses how these three disciplines connect to life's bigger questions.

 Elizabeth Kennedy, Visiting Professor in the Department of History, tells us the study of History is about trying to understand the past and why it happened the way it did.

 Amina Elbendary, Associate Professor and Chair of the Department of Arab and Islamic Civilizations, discusses how this discipline explores the history, literature, art and architecture of the Islamic world.